raytiasha/Olist-operational-performance-analysis/README.md

 - Orders delayed by more than eight days received an average review score of only 1.71, less than half the score of on-time deliveries.

 ## Recommendations
-- **Investigate potential seasonal demand patterns by analyzing additional years of order data to determine whether the November demand spike represents a recurring trend.** Understanding seasonal peaks will help operations teams forecast demand and proactively allocate fulfillment and logistics resources.
+- **Further analysis using additional years of data is recommended to determine whether the November demand spike represents a recurring seasonal pattern.** Understanding seasonal peaks will help operations teams forecast demand and proactively allocate fulfillment and logistics resources.
 - **Strengthen logistics capacity planning during peak-demand periods and prioritize carrier performance improvements, as shipping was identified as the primary contributor to delivery delays.** Establishing performance monitoring for logistics partners and preparing for demand surges can help mitigate delivery disruptions.
 - **Reduce delivery delays as a core operational objective, as customer satisfaction declines significantly with increasing delay duration.** Particular focus should be placed on preventing delays exceeding four days, where customer ratings drop sharply and customer experience is most negatively affected.